CesiumGS/3d-tiles/RESOURCES.md

 ### Generators

-- [Cesium ion](https://cesium.com/platform/cesium-ion/) - A platform for creating, hosting and optimizing 3D geospatial data.
-Own data can be uploaded in many different formats.
-Cesium ion will convert it into optmized 3D Tiles data that is hosted in the cloud.
-This data can be combined and fused with curated global 3D content including Cesium World Terrain, Bing Maps imagery, and Cesium OSM Buildings.
+- [Cesium ion](https://cesium.com/platform/cesium-ion/) - Upload and convert content to 3D Tiles.
+Data can be combined and fused with curated global 3D content including Cesium World Terrain, Bing Maps imagery, and Cesium OSM Buildings.
-- [cdb-to-3dtiles](https://github.com/CesiumGS/cdb-to-3dtiles) - A tool for converting Open Geospatial Consortium (OGC) CDB datasets int 3D Tiles for efficient streaming and rendering
+- [cdb-to-3dtiles](https://github.com/CesiumGS/cdb-to-3dtiles) - A tool for converting Open Geospatial Consortium (OGC) CDB datasets into 3D Tiles for efficient streaming and rendering
 - [Safe FME](https://hub.safe.com/packages/safe/cesiumion) - A desktop application for transforming data.
 The `CesiumIonConnector` converts data to 3D Tiles via Cesium ion.
-- [Bentley ContextCapture](https://www.bentley.com/en/products/product-line/reality-modeling-software/contextcapture) - A desktop application for converting photographs and/or point clouds to 3D Tiles.
+- [Bentley ContextCapture](https://www.bentley.com/en/products/product-line/reality-modeling-software/contextcapture) - Desktop photogrammetry software that can export 3D Tiles.
-- [Bentley MicroStation](https://www.bentley.com/en/products/brands/microstation) - A CAD application that can export data in the 3D Tiles format
+- [Bentley MicroStation](https://www.bentley.com/en/products/brands/microstation) - Desktop CAD software that can export 3D Tiles.
 - [osm-cesium-3d-tiles](https://github.com/kiselev-dv/osm-cesium-3d-tiles) - A tool for converting OSM buildings to Cesium 3d tiles
 - [OpenDroneMap](https://www.opendronemap.org/) - Solutions for  collecting, processing, analyzing and displaying aerial data, with support for 3D Tiles.
 - [Agisoft Metashape](https://www.agisoft.com/) - Photogrammetry models can directly be uploaded to Cesium ion, converted into the 3D Tiles format, and shared and combined with other 3D- and imagery data.
 - [nFrames](https://www.nframes.com/) - The SURE software system is an application for 3D reconstruction from images that can export the results as 3D Tiles data sets.
 - [Melown Vadstena](https://www.melowntech.com/products/vadstena/) - A software that can process drone-based close-range imagery and low-overlap nadir imagery, to create 3D models that can be exported in the 3D Tiles format.
 - [py3dtilers](https://github.com/VCityTeam/py3dtilers) - A tool and library for building 3D Tiles tilesets from OBJ, GeoJSON, IFC or CityGML input data.
-- [py3dtiles](https://github.com/Oslandia/py3dtiles) _(discontinued)_ - A tool and library for manipulating 3D Tiles, including the creation of 3D Tiles point clouds from LAS and XYZ files.
-- [cesium-point-cloud-generator](https://github.com/tum-gis/cesium-point-cloud-generator) - A tool for the generation of point cloud visualization datasets in the 3D Tiles format.
 - [gocesiumtiler](https://github.com/mfbonfigli/gocesiumtiler) - A Golang tool to convert point clouds stored as LAS files to Cesium 3D Tiles
 - [Entwine](https://entwine.io/) - A data organization library for massive point clouds, with the option to output 3D Tiles
-- [cesium_pnt_generator](https://github.com/mattshax/cesium_pnt_generator) - A set of prototype scripts to convert LAS data into 3D Tiles
 - [AGI GCS](https://www.agi.com/capabilities/geospatial-content-server) - Geospatial Content Server (GCS) is a hosting platform for 3D geospatial data that optimizes data and converts it into 3D Tiles for efficient streaming and visualization.
 - [Veesus](https://veesus.com/) - Software for editing, visualizing, and serving point clouds in different formats, including 3D Tiles.
 - [Hexagon Geospatial](https://www.hexagongeospatial.com/) - Tools for converting, processing, optimizing, hosting, and visualizing geospatial data based on 3D Tiles
 - [RhinoTerrain](https://www.rhinoterrain.com/) - Terrain modeling and city builder software with 3D Tiles export
 - [4DMapper](https://4dmapper.com/) - A platform for visualizing, managing and delivering geospatial data, with 3D Tiles export
+- [cesium_pnt_generator](https://github.com/mattshax/cesium_pnt_generator) - A set of prototype scripts to convert LAS data into 3D Tiles
+- [cesium-point-cloud-generator](https://github.com/tum-gis/cesium-point-cloud-generator) - A tool for the generation of point cloud visualization datasets in the 3D Tiles format.

 ### Data Providers